Is Applied Materials Inc. (AMAT) a good stock to buy now?

 Sponsored

-The stock witnessed a -16.27% gain in the last 1 month and extending the period to 3 months gives it a -24.25%, and is -6.04% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.77% over the week and 4.35% over the month.
+The stock witnessed a 0.77% gain in the last 1 month and extending the period to 3 months gives it a -14.12%, and is 14.15% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.99% over the week and 4.85% over the month.

 Applied Materials Inc. (AMAT) Analyst Forecasts